 “I am moved by the beauty of nature, the sensuality of color and pattern, and the way in which the heart responds to these forces,” says Reed.
 “I can lose myself in the magnificence of the smallest patterns of a leaf.
 In all that I experience, always present, is the underlying hum of the universe.”

 It can take several weeks for Reed to complete a painting, and she often works on two or three at a time.

 “So much of life – the intricate beauty of our natural surroundings – is veiled from us and our psyches,” says Reed.
 “The mystical realm is hidden as well, or maybe we’ve forgotten to look.
 I strive to draw the viewer into the many layers of this hidden reality and to open up what is within and without.”

 Reed is a graduate of the University of Missouri, with an MFA in printmaking and drawing.
 She has more than 30 years of experience as a fine artist and has worked on many commissions with individual collectors and corporations as well as designers and architects.
 Her work can be found in the Portland Museum of Art and in private collections throughout the U.S. and in Russia.

-As a long-time gardener, Anna is drawn to both plants and the patterns they make in Nature.
-Beyond that, the landscape in generaln creates patterns.
+(April 30 through June 2, 2012) As a long-time gardener, Anna D. Shaw is drawn to both plants and the patterns they make in Nature.
+Beyond that, the landscape in general creates patterns.
 On the computer, Anna has learned to use Photoshop to manipulate these patterns and abstract them further.

-This show will combine straight shots of plants, both in the garden and in Nature, with patterns and abstractions.
+This show combined straight shots of plants, both in the garden and in Nature, with patterns and abstractions.
 Anna was a freelance photographer for 21 years before moving to Newcastle full time in 2000.
-Now she does only Fine Arts work, and has shown it in many local venues.
+Now she does only Fine Arts work, and has shown in many local venues.